 - Add the wet ingredients and blend well with a spoon or fork.

-- At this point you can either freeze the dough for a bit and then bake them, or place the dough on a piece of parchment paper, roll the dough into a log using the paper and freeze the dough for about an hour.
+- At this point you can either freeze the dough for a bit and then bake them, or place the dough on a piece of parchment paper, roll the dough into a log using the paper, twisting the ends to simultaneously push the dough closer together and close each end.
+Freeze the dough for about an hour.
 Then slice the cookies from the log about 1/4 inch or so thick and following the baking directions.

 - Place the cookies on a cookie sheet lined with parchment paper or a non-stick mat, such as a Silpat, to make it easy to release the cookies.